-Richard Fox-Marrs is President and Chief Executive Officer of JCB Inc., responsible for JCB operations in North America, including sales and support for the construction, agricultural, rental, government and defense industries.
-Additionally, Fox-Marrs is leads production at JCB North America's Savannah headquarters, where the company manufactures the 3CX backhoe loader, skid steer and compact track loaders, along with the military specific High Mobility Engineer Excavator and Light Capability Rough Terrain Forklift.
-Fox-Marrs’ appointment is effective immediately.
+Richard Fox-Marrs is president and chief executive officer of JCB Inc., responsible for JCB operations in North America, including sales and support for the construction, agricultural, rental, government and defense industries.
+Additionally, Fox-Marrs is leads production at JCB North America Headquarters, where the company manufactures telescopic handlers, skid steer and compact track loaders, and construction machines for the U.S. military and its allies.

-Fox-Marrs is a 26-year veteran of JCB.
-Prior to his current appointment, Fox-Marrs served as JCB North America’s president of Agriculture.
+Fox-Marrs is a 27-year veteran of JCB.
+Prior to his current appointment, he served as JCB North America’s president of Agriculture.
 His previous positions included managing director of the Loadall telescopic handler business unit and managing director of JCB’s global Agricultural division.
-Fox-Marrs work in the North American market dates back to 2001 when he was responsible for establishing JCB Agriculture in North America.
+Fox-Marrs’ work in the North American market dates back to 2001 when he was responsible for establishing JCB Agriculture in North America.

 Fox-Marrs currently serves on the board of the Association of Equipment Manufacturers (AEM) and has served on the Farm Equipment Council in the UK and was chairman of the Agricultural Engineers Association (AEA) Farm Equipment Council in 2013-2014.
 He also served as a board member for AEA and represented the UK on the European Committee of Agricultural Machinery Manufacturers Associations Board.

-In 2008, Patterson accepted the position of Chairman and CEO of JCB Inc., stepping down as Worldwide CEO to keenly focus his attention on growing market share in North America.
-Patterson’s appointment as Chairman and CEO of JCB Inc. underscored the company’s commitment to the North American market, which continues to be a major market for construction equipment.
-Patterson was appointed Deputy Chairman of JCB worldwide in September of 2009 while also maintaining his responsibilities as Chairman and CEO of JCB Inc.
+In 2008, Patterson accepted the position of chairman and CEO of JCB Inc., stepping down as worldwide CEO to focus his attention on growing market share in North America and underscoring the company’s commitment to the North American market.
+Patterson was appointed deputy chairman of JCB worldwide in September of 2009 while also maintaining his responsibilities as chairman and CEO of JCB Inc.

-In 2010 Patterson oversaw an extensive product development program to deliver a new generation of skid steer loaders from JCB’s North American Headquarters in Savannah, GA.
-The new range of skid steer and compact track loaders are the first machines in company history to be designed, engineered and manufactured outside of the United Kingdom for global distribution.
+In 2010, Patterson oversaw an extensive product development program to deliver a new generation of skid steer loaders from JCB North America Headquarters in Savannah, Georgia.
+These machines were the first in company history to be designed, engineered and manufactured outside of the United Kingdom for global distribution.